MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

 1. In the code file, update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your Computer Vision resource (copied from its **Overview** page in the Azure portal).
 1. After you've replaced the placeholders, use the **CTRL+S** command to save your changes and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.

+### Add code to suggest a caption

-1. Enter the following command to open the code file for the client application:
+1. In the cloud shell command line, enter the following command to open the code file for the client application:

     **Python**